 You can test Asana for free to get a feel for the tool.

-From the point of view of resources, they are very rich:
+In terms of resources, they are very rich:

 Discover Asana